vifatusin/data_portfolio/README.md

-# Victoria Ifatusin's Data & Writing Portfolio
+# Victoria Ifatusin's Portfolio

 Hello!
-This repository contains all of my experience as a reporter at the [Howard Center for Investigative Journalism](https://merrill.umd.edu/howard-center-for-investigative-journalism), freelancer and student, while attending the Philip Merrill College of Journalism at the University of Maryland.
+This repository contains my more recent experience as a reporter at the [Howard Center for Investigative Journalism](https://merrill.umd.edu/howard-center-for-investigative-journalism), freelancer and student, while attending the Philip Merrill College of Journalism at the University of Maryland.

 I've also linked stories I've written and projects I've collobarated on, as well as my full resume and website.